MCT-master/mct-master.github.io/_posts_draft/2023-04-18-fabianst-autoencoders-and-variationalautoencoders.md

 keywords: machine learning, deep learning
 ---

+#Spotlight: AutoEncoders and Variational AutoEncoders
-Since we all prayed to the Autoencoder god this semester we thought about giving you an introduction to the architecture and capabilities of Autoencoders and their sibling the Variational Autoencoder.
-Especially VAE's have become extremely popular over the last years, capable of creating [entirely non-existing human faces](https://www.thispersondoesnotexist.com/) are purely synthetic music.
+Since we all prayed to the Autoencoder god this semester we thought about giving you an introduction to the architecture and capabilities of autoencoders and their sibling the variational autoencoder.
+Especially VAE's have become extremely popular over the last years, capable of creating [entirely non-existing human faces](https://www.thispersondoesnotexist.com/) and purely synthetic music.

-# To generate or not to generate
+## To generate or not to generate
 Generative deep learning models are a type of artificial neural network that can learn to generate new data samples similar to the training data provided.
 These models are designed to learn the underlying patterns and structure of the data, which can then be used to create new samples.
-If you dive a little bit deeper into the matter you will find the information on the internet that the vanilla Autoencoder cannot be used for generative puproses.
-If we define "generative" as the ability to create data then it is absolutely true that an Autoencoder can be used for generative purposes.
+If you dive a little bit deeper into the matter you will find the information on the internet that the vanilla autoencoder cannot be used for generative purposes.
+If we define "generative" as the ability to create data then it is absolutely true that an autoencoder can be used for generative purposes.
 The thing is that it is just does not work very well with creating continuous data.
 That's were VAE's come in.

 ## Autoencoders
-An autoencoder is a neural network structure with equal numbers of inputs and outputs and at least one hidden layer which is smaller in size.
+An autoencoder is a neural network structure with an equal number of inputs and outputs and at least one hidden layer which is smaller in size.
 It's two main purposes are [signal](https://www.machinecurve.com/index.php/2019/12/19/creating-a-signal-noise-removal-autoencoder-with-keras/) or image denoising and dimensionality reduction.
 <figure style="float: none">
    <img
       src="/assets/image/2023_04_25_alexanjw_Autoencoder.jpg" width="60%" />